Khaled-AlAsadi/Memory-Game/README.md

 ### Bugs
 + **Solved bugs**

-1. When running the performance testing for the website i got lower points for the accebility and i needed to add a shadow for the text in the buttons
+1. When running the performance testing for the website i got lower points for the accebility because of the contrast and i needed to add a shadow for the text in the buttons.

 + **Unsolved bugs**